-A method developed by Ma et al. fit considered ethnicity explicitly using data from Long Island and New York City during late April, 2020 \cite{ma_modeling_2021}.
-In this paper, they used a compartmental model and split the population into five ethnicity subgroups: non-Hispanic white, Hispanic or Latino, non-Hispanic Black/African American, non-Hispanic Asian, and Multiracial/Other.
+A method developed by Ma et al. considered ethnicity explicitly using data from Long Island and New York City during late April, 2020 \cite{ma_modeling_2021}.
+In this paper, they used a compartmental model and split the population into five ethnicity subgroups: non-Hispanic white, Hispanic or Latino, non-Hispanic Black, non-Hispanic Asian, and Multiracial/Other.
 Contact patterns were estimated using an ethnicity-specific contact rate, which was the average number of people interacted with each day, and an assortativity constant, $\epsilon$ , which measured the extent to which people are more likely to contact other people of the same ethnicity.
-Their model was first fit to a cross-sectional serosurvey from New York in late April 2020, using a proportionate mixing assumption ($\epsilon=0$), where people met according to population sizes and ethnicity-specific contact rates with no preference for interacting with any ethnicity.
-From this fit it was found that minorities, such as Hispanics or Latinos and non-Hispanic Black/African Americans, had higher contact rates compared to non-Hispanic white people, with contact rates in New York City being 2.25, 1.62, 0.86, and 1.28 times the non-Hispanic white rate for Hispanic or Latino, non-Hispanic Black/African American, non-Hispanic Asians, and Multiracial/Other, respectively.
+Their model was first fit to data from a cross-sectional seroprevalence study from New York in late April 2020, using a proportionate mixing assumption ($\epsilon=0$), where people met according to population sizes and ethnicity-specific contact rates with no preference for interacting with any ethnicity.
+From this fit it was found that minorities had higher contact rates compared to non-Hispanic White people, with contact rates in New York City being 2.25, 1.62, 0.86, and 1.28 times the non-Hispanic White rate for the Hispanic or Latino, non-Hispanic Black American, non-Hispanic Asian, and Multiracial/Other groups, respectively.

 Ma et al. then estimated a value for the assortativity constant based on the extent to which people of the same ethnicity tend to be clustered together in the same census blocks, with an assumption of density-based proportionate mixing within each block.
 This process gave more weight to the ethnic distribution of higher population blocks.
 The assortativity constant was chosen to minimise the difference between a census-informed matrix and a matrix formed using the total populations and the assortativity constant.
-The result of this fit was that 46\% and 39\% of an ethnicity's contacts were purely intra-ethnic contact in New York and Long Island, respectively; the disparity in contact rates was lowered to 1.62, 1.35, 0.90, and 1.17 times the non-Hispanic rate in New York City for Hispanic or Latino, non-Hispanic Black/African American, non-Hispanic Asians, and Multiracial/Other, respectively, but the disparity in rates was still present.
+The result of this fit was that 46\% and 39\% of an ethnicity's contacts were purely intra-ethnic contact in New York and Long Island, respectively; the disparity in ethnic contact rates was lowered to 1.62, 1.35, 0.90, and 1.17 times the non-Hispanic rate in New York City for the Hispanic or Latino, non-Hispanic Black, non-Hispanic Asian, and Multiracial/Other groups, respectively, but the disparity in rates was still present.